JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * While we might not have gotten into this industry to work with people, programming is all about working with people.

 ### Teams and Projects
+A good team is something to be envied in software development.
+The best way to create a good team is to keep that team consistent.
+It often takes a long time for people to get used to working with one another and creating ad-hoc teams constantly does not help.

+By keeping a consistent team it becomes easy to change priorities on a whim since a new team does not have to be formed and the team members are already used to working with one another.

+#### Original notes
 * There is no such thing as a half-person.
 Often we do not fully resource a developer to a task.
 * It does not make sense to have a developer devoted to two different projects especially when there are different project managers, business analysts, developers, and testers on each project.
 * It takes time for a team to form/gel